tmartinx/svauto/README.md

 Looking forward to add support for Linux Containers (systemd-nspawn, LXD and Docker).

+SVAuto was designed for Ubuntu Bionic 18.04 (latest LTS), Server or Desktop.
+But CentOS is also sypported.

 It uses the following Open Source projects:

 * Ubuntu Bionic 18.04